Generic Name: bumetanide (oral/injection) (byoo MET a nide)

-Bumetanide can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Bumetanide can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Tell your doctor about all your other medicines, especially:

 - Side Effects

 - Dosage Information

 - Drug Interactions